-- A means of funding other indexed rate assets (e.g., Home Equity loans) to achieve spread and potential arbitrage
+- A means of funding other indexed rate assets (such as home equity loans) to achieve spread and potential arbitrage.

 Up to 120 months